ntop/ntopng/doc/src/developing_alerts/developing_alerts.rst

 Alert classes are instantiated inside host callbacks.

 Callbacks use :code:`triggerAlert` to tell ntopng to create an alert.
 Indeed, The actual alert creation is triggered from the host callback with the call :code:`h->triggerAlert` that wants a pointer to the host alert instance as parameter.
+This call tells ntopng to create an alert on the host instance pointed by :code:`h`.

 Example